LuckSiege/PictureSelector/README.md

 ```

-You can also use the following example：
+4、You can also use the following example：

 (1)、Inject into any view fragment
 ```sh